-Android 10 introduces a similar feature, MAC address randomization.
+Android 10 and higher has a similar feature, MAC address randomization.

 iPhone, iPad, or iPod touch